Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Introduction

 \section{Introduction}

 The ability to build an internal, predictive model of reality endows an agent with a clear evolutionary benefit.
 How the mammalian brain accomplishes this feat remains a subject of debate, but the representation of uncertainty certainly plays a role, considering the probabilistic nature of sensory data and uncertainty about past and future events.
 A good representation of an uncertain reality must allow efficient access to a large variety of plausible beliefs about the environmental state.
-In the context of sampling-based models, this is usually referred to as the mixing problem and is one of the many facets of the curse of dimensionality.

-For complex distributions over sensory data, as is characteristic for natural scenes, the mixing problem is notoriously challenging.
+Distributions over sensory data, characteristic for natural scenes, are complex in the sense that the coexisting beliefs about the data manifest as numerous deep, dissimilar modes of the state space -- one of the many facets of the curse of dimensionality.
+In probabilistic models of such complex data, exact inference becomes intractable, but the distribution can be approximated by sampling.
+Rapid convergence towards the target distribution requires the sampler to switch (or mix) between these modes frequently.
+However, due to their dissimilarity, this switching is notoriously difficult for most sampling methods, an issue which is known as the ``mixing problem''.

 In this manuscript, we put forward a hypothesis for how the brain can efficiently overcome this challenge.
-In doing so, we unify two individually well-studied, but previously unlinked aspects of cortical dynamics under a common normative framework: probabilistic inference and cortical oscillations.
-In particular, we consider the interpretation of spiking activity in cortex as probabilistic inference via sampling, which has gained ample experimental \citep{fiser2010statistically, berkes2011spontaneous, orban2016neural} and theoretical \citep{buesing2011neural, pecevski2011probabilistic, probst2015probabilistic, Petrovici2016pre, dold2019stochasticity} support over the last decade.
+In doing so, we unify two aspects of cortical dynamics under a common normative framework: spike-based probabilistic inference and cortical oscillations.
+Both of these phenomena have been well-studied but have not been explicitly linked in the context of spiking neural networks.
+In particular, we consider the interpretation of spiking activity in the cortex as probabilistic inference via sampling, which has gained ample experimental \cite{fiser2010statistically, berkes2011spontaneous, orban2016neural} and theoretical \cite{buesing2011neural, pecevski2011probabilistic, probst2015probabilistic, Petrovici2016pre, dold2019stochasticity} support over the last decade.
+Mathematically, these models are closely related to Gibbs sampling, which tends to get stuck in single states of high probability that act as local attractors.